-Table 54: Arming
+Table 67: Arming

-Setting Default Description Secure Arming Disabled Requires a user code for arming the system.
+Setting Default Description Secure Arming Disabled Requires a user code for arming the system and [] menu functions from LCD keypads.
 NOTE: This setting must be enabled for UL/cUL.
 Refuse Arming when Battery Low Disabled When enabled, the alarm system cannot be armed with low battery (below 8%).
 Auto Bypass Enabled When enabled, open or tampered sensors are automatically bypassed.
 NOTE: This setting must be disabled for UL/cUL installations.
 Final Exit Door Arming Disabled When enabled, and the system is armed Away then there is no timed exit delay.
 Instead, the system is not fully armed until an Entry/Exit door is opened.
-NOTE: This setting is unavailable unless EN Grade 2 is enabled.
+Image: This setting is unavailable unless EN Grade 2 is enabled.
 Auto Stay Enabled If the alarm system is armed Away but an exit delay door is not opened, the system changes to Stay arm.
 Arm Stay No Delay Enabled Stay arms the system immediately with no timer.

-Table 54: Arming

-Setting Default Description Auto Exit Time Extension Enabled Automatically extend the countdown timer if the exit delay door is opened during a countdown process a second time.
+Auto Exit Time Extension Enabled Automatically extend the countdown timer if the exit delay door is opened during a countdown process a second time.
 Keyfob Instant Arming Enabled When enabled, turns off the exit delay if a remote key is used to arm the system.

+Table 67: Arming

-Keyfob Alarm Disarm Disabled When enabled, a remote key can disarm alarm events except panic alarms originating from the same remote key.
+Setting Default Description Keyfob Alarm Disarm Disabled When enabled, a remote key can disarm alarm events except panic alarms originating from the same remote key.
 Keyfob Disarming Enabled When enabled, a remote key can disarm the system.
-Engineer's Reset Disabled If a confirmed alarm occurs on a burglary zone, the system is locked out after disarming until a 5-digit reset code provided by the installer is entered.
+Engineer's Reset Disabled If a confirmed alarm occurs on a burglary zone, the system is locked out after disarming until a reset by the installer/dealer.
+Engineer's Reset Tamper Disabled If a tamper trouble occurs, the system is locked until an installer or dealer reset.
+Force Arm Disabled When enabled, the partitions can be armed with zone(s) open but be temporarily bypassed at time of arming.
+When the zone(s) are then closed or tampered during the armed period bypass mode is automatically removed and become monitored by the system again.

-Table 55: Delay timers
+Table 68: Delay timers

 Setting Default Description Normal Entry Delay 30 The amount of time users have to enter their code after opening a door (30-240 secs).
 NOTE: For UL Commercial Burglary (UL2610) maximum entry delay must not exceed 60s.
 Normal Exit Delay 60 The amount time users have to exit the location before the system arms itself (45-254 secs).
-Door/Window group 10 follows the "Normal Exit Delay" NOTE: : For UL Commercial Burg (UL2610) maximum exit delay must not exceed 60s.
-Long Entry Delay 100 A second separate entry delay that can be used on a sensor needing more time when triggered (30-240secs).
+Door/Window group 10 follows the Normal Exit Delay .
+For UL Commercial Burg (UL2610) maximum exit delay must not exceed 60s.
+Long Entry Delay 100 A second separate entry delay that can be used on a sensor needing more time when triggered (30-240 seconds).
 Long Exit Delay 120 A second separate exit delay that can be used on a sensor needing more time when triggered (45-254secs).
-Door/Window group 12 follows the "Long Exit Delay".
+Door/Window group 12 follows the Long Exit Delay .